-The Ingeborg Goessl Study Abroad Scholarship, to be awarded to students with a need for financial assistance who desire to study abroad, with preference given to students with a German major or minor or those students wishing to study a German speaking country.
+The Ingeborg Goessl Study Abroad Scholarship, to be awarded to qualified students, with preference given to students with a demonstrated need for financial assistance, and preference to students with a German major or minor, or those students wishing to study a German speaking country.

 The Rasmus J. and Gudrun K. Thorson Harr Scholarship, established by the Harr family to provide scholarships for students in need for financial assistance with preference given to those majoring in Scandinavian Studies.